salte-common/terraflow/docs/configuration.md

 This document provides a complete reference for all Terraflow configuration options.

+> **Tip:** You can generate a pre-configured `.tfwconfig.yml` file using `terraflow init`.
+See the [Project Scaffolding Guide](scaffolding.md) for details.

 ## Configuration File

 Terraflow uses a `.tfwconfig.yml` file in your working directory (or specified via `--config` or `TERRAFLOW_CONFIG` environment variable).

+You can create this file manually or generate it using `terraflow init` which creates a complete project structure with a pre-configured `.tfwconfig.yml` file tailored to your cloud provider.

 ## Configuration Hierarchy